Broughton Hospital: History

-In 1850, influential mental health activist Dorothea Dix petitioned the North Carolina General Assembly to support and build a psychiatric hospital to treat the insane.
+In 1850, influential mental health activist Dorothea Dix petitioned the North Carolina General Assembly to support and build a psychiatric hospital to treat the mentally ill.
 Within 25 years the General Assembly determined that one hospital was insufficient to care for the population of people afflicted with mental illness.
 In 1875, the State provided $75,000 for the establishment of a second psychiatric hospital.
 Built in Morganton on 283 acre of land, Western Carolina Insane Asylum, opened on March 29, 1883.
 The asylum admitted physician Dr. Red Pepper as its first patient.
 By 1884 its first director, Dr. Patrick Livingston Murphy, reported to the General Assembly that more space was needed.
-In 1885 and 1886 two new wings were opened, expanding the hospital's bed space to over 500 patients.
+In 1885 and 1886 two new wings were opened, expanding the hospital's bed space to over 500 mentally ill patients.

 In 1890 the hospital's name was changed to State Hospital at Morganton, a name it kept until 1959.
 Patients were used to construct roads on the property, and establish and maintain the gardens and grounds.
 By 1893 the hospital's holdings would encompass over 300 acre.
 During the early 1900s the hospital expanded greatly.
 Using the colony system, a farm area was established with a dairy, vineyard and greenhouses, all staffed by patients of varying degrees of functionality.
 The hospital was nearly self-sufficient.
-Additional expansions and land holdings would take place until just after World War I when public attitudes about mental health patients changed dramatically.
+Additional expansions and land holdings would take place until just after World War I when public attitudes about patients with mental illness changed dramatically.
 The hospital, like many others of this time period, was neglected and suffered during the state and national financial problems of the Great Depression.